phbarris/PFP-Moderator-KOs/README.md

-# Mod Collector Knowledge Object Read Me
+# Mod Collector Knowledge Object Collection
 This Knowledge Object collection packages moderator functions original developed for the Precision Feedback Pipeline.

 ## What is a causal pathway?